exanauts/ExaPF.jl/docs/src/tutorials/batch_evaluation.md

 ```
 Then, ExaPF can also instantiate a [`NetworkStack`](@ref)
-object, with the memory required to store the variables on
+object, with the memory required to store the variables of
 the different scenarios:
 ```@example batch_pf
 blk_stack = ExaPF.NetworkStack(blk_polar)